dkarthik12/Elk-Stack-Project/README.md

 3. Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-By utilizing one virtual machine as the "jumpbox," the containers in other VMs can be easily modified if needed without having to login and go through each VM or container individually.
-Automated and simplified maintenance is key.
+The main purpose of this network was to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+By utilizing one virtual machine as the Jump-Box-Provisioner ,the containers in other VMs can be easily modified if needed without having to login and go through each VM or container individually.
+Automated and simplified maintenance was the key aspect of creating this jump box provisioner.

 Load balancing ensures that the application will be highly efficient, in addition to keeping traffic in the network running smoothly.
 By distributing HTTP traffic between webservers, the webservers and the network will not be overwhelmed by hundreds or even thousands of user requests; this is why load balancers are so crucial in cyber security, as they not only help in applications running smoothly, but also help prevent attacks such as DoS attacks.